Deprecated: Function create_function() is deprecated in /home/rippleki/public_html/wp-content/plugins/wp-spamshield/wp-spamshield.php on line 2033

 9. Cards and prints

 Very easy but very cute and effective.
 This thumbprint card could be adapted for just about anyone.
-I just realised if you were to turn the grapes up the other way you could easily make it into a Christmas card (with the right colours and a little glitter of course!).
+I just realized if you were to turn the grapes up the other way you could easily make it into a Christmas card (with the right colors and a little glitter of course!).
 Find the instructions and other great card designs at Sassy Dealz.